 Back in the pioneer days as well as the Great Depression, most families grew some of their own food, and many of them relied solely or almost solely on what they’d grown and preserved to feed themselves through the winter.

-There are three vegetable crops that we currently grow enough of that I don’t purchase from the store, as in ever.
+There are five vegetable crops that we currently grow enough of that I don’t purchase from the store, as in ever.

 Our strain of green bean is a pole bean and when allowed to mature on the vine, also doubles as a dried or shell bean.
 A lot of times these are also referred to as shelly beans.